hatebyte/backwerds/README.md

 # backwerds

-Record yourself backwords.
-Play it forward.
+Record yourself backwards.
+Play it forwards.

 ITS HILARIOUS